Bearded-Hen/Android-Bootstrap/README.md

 download the AndroidBootstrap library, import the library into your Android workspace, on the project you wish to use it in right click properties, add AndroidBootstrap as a library!

-*WARNING: YOU MUST ALSO INCLUDE the fontawesome-webfont.ttf FILE INTO YOUR OWN PROJECTS ASSETS*
+*WARNING: YOU MUST ALSO INCLUDE THE fontawesome-webfont.ttf FILE INTO YOUR OWN PROJECTS ASSETS FOLDER*

 In each layout file, paste the following two lines below `xmlns:android="http://schemas.android.com/apk/res/android"`